 Tap renewable energy

 BIMP-EAGA is also broadening cooperation in renewable energy, which can benefit lagging coverage areas and help reduce greenhouse gases at the same time.
 An example is the Trans-Borneo Power Grid, which enables Sarawak to export excess hydropower to West Kalimantan, resulting in 400,000 tonnes in carbon dioxide emission reduction annually.

 BIMP-EAGA countries are exploring ways to tap into sources of renewable energy, which are attracting more investments as the cost of renewables continue to decline.
-The subregion is rich in natural gas, coal, hydropower, solar, bio-mass, wind, and geothermal energy.
+The subregion is rich in natural gas, hydropower, solar, bio-mass, wind, and geothermal energy.

 Improve energy efficiency